Therapy to Reconnect with Yourself

 • Learn body-based tools to calm your nervous system and restore regulation

-• Balanced mood and body
+• More balanced mood and physical energy

-• Clearer thinking and decision making
+• Clearer thinking and decision-making

 • Healthier boundaries and less guilt around rest